 So, you can see that overdrafts are far more costly than payday loans.
 If you bank with Halifax, then it can cost you nearly £80 more!
 It may seem like an easy and convenient way of getting money, but unplanned overdrafts are very expensive.
 What’s more, it’s very rare that you’re told of these charges when you open a bank account.
 If you agree to have an overdraft, then you will know all the fees.
 And, yes, a planned overdraft is far cheaper than both methods.
 But, a lot of regular current accounts don’t come with them.
 So, you only find out about these fees when you need an unplanned overdraft.
-People that need one are often in a financial emergency.
-They’re desperate for money.
-In such a situation, it may be cheaper for them to borrow the entire amount they need (£500, £1000, or more, depending on the circumstance) rather than getting charged ridiculous fees.
+People that need one are often in a financial emergency where they’re desperate for money.
+In such a situation, it may be cheaper for them to borrow the entire amount they need (£500, £1000, or more, depending on the circumstance) rather than getting charged ridiculous bank fees.
 It’s not fair, and something needs to be done about it.

 Payday loans have become more affordable thanks to the FCA ruling.
 It’s been in place since January 2015, and you can see that it works.
 By capping interest rates, payday loans and short term loans online are now a much more viable option for people in need of emergency cash.
 And, it looks like banks are going to face a similar cap as well.

 Will Overdrafts Change?